 \subsection{Multi-scale structural similarity}

 Multi-scale structural similarity (MS-SIM, \cite{Wang03}) is a measurement that gives a way to incorporate image details at different resolutions in order to compare two images.
-This similarity is generally used in the context of image compression to compare image before and after compression. \\ \cite{Odena16} use this similarity to estimate the variability inside a class.
+This similarity is generally used in the context of image compression to compare images before and after compression. \\ Odena et al. \cite{Odena16} use this similarity to estimate the variability inside a class.
 They randomly sample two images of a class and measure the MS-SIM.
 If the value is high, then images are considered different.
-By operating this process on multiple data points $X$ of the class $Y$, the similarity gives an insight on the entropy of $P(X|Y)$: if the MS-SIM gives high result, the entropy is high; otherwise, the entropy is low.
-However, it can not estimate if the sample comes from one or several modes of the distribution $P(X|Y)$.
+By operating this process on multiple data points $X$ of the class $Y$, the similarity gives an insight on the entropy of $P(X|Y)$: if the MS-SIM gives high result, the entropy is high (i.e. variate images); otherwise, the entropy is low.
+A good generator produces variate classes with variate images.
+MS-SIM is able to estimate the variability of the generated samples, however, it can not estimate if the sample comes from one or several modes of the distribution $P(X|Y)$.
 For example, if we want to generate images of cats, the MS-SIM similarity can not differentiate a generator that produces different kinds of black cats from a network that produces different cats of different colors.
 In our method, if the generator is able to generate in only one mode of the distribution $P(X|Y)$, the score will be low in the testing phase.